ductwork/ductwork.github.io/advanced/configuration.md

   pipelines: "*"
 ```

-**NOTE**: Use with caution as this can eat up A LOT of resources if you have many defined pipelines!
+**Warning:** Use the wildcard with caution, as it can consume significant resources if you have many defined pipelines.

 ## `supervisor.polling_timeout`

-This configuration value follows the same pattern as the other polling timeout configuration values.
-The supervisor checks the heartbeat of its children processes then sleeps for the configured polling timeout in seconds.
-The default value is **1** (second).
+Configures how long (in seconds) the supervisor process sleeps between heartbeat checks of its child processes (pipeline advancer and job worker).

+**Default:** 1 (second)

 ```yaml
 default: &default